mongoid/origin/README.md

 The API documentation contains all the corresponding symbol methods as well in the example annotations for each standard method.

+`Queryable#where` is also special in that it can take a Javascript string as a parameter, that will create the corresponding $where selection.

+        Band.where("this.name == 'Depeche Mode'")

+Translates to:

+        { "$where" => "this.name == 'Depeche Mode'")

+*Note that passing Javascript alone by itself to MongoDB will cause a full collection scan.*

 ### Merge strategies

 The selection API also provides merge strategies for cases you want to